 The Environmental Studies major is composed of a series of courses bridging three or more disciplines and providing a comprehensive understanding of environmental issues.
 Majors select 14 courses from 11 different departments or programs to create a broad, yet deep, curriculum tailored to their interests.

 Students seeking to pursue graduate studies in environmental science should consider majoring in a traditional science discipline, such as biology, chemistry, or physics, and complete a minor in Environmental Studies.
 Students interested in pursuing graduate studies or a career in environmental affairs may be best served by combining a minor in Environmental Studies with a major in economics, English, political science, sociology, visual arts or other disciplines.

 Environmental Studies involves faculty experts from various departments.
 Faculty conduct original research in numerous fields and cover a wide range of topics such as:

-- environmental philosophy
+- environmental philosophy and ethics

 - water quality in the Blackstone River watershed